-The Independence Program is designed for the most severely wounded warriors who must rely on their families and/or caregivers due to moderate to severe brain injury, spinal-cord injury, or other neurological conditions.
-Oftentimes, the warrior's cognitive or physical challenges limit their opportunities to access resources and activities in their own community.
-The Independence Program provides support and training to enable involvement in meaningful activities, including social and recreational wellness, volunteer work, education, and other important life skills.
+The Independence Program is designed for the most severely wounded warriors who must rely on their families and/or caregivers due to moderate to severe TBI, spinal-cord injury, or other neurological conditions.
+Oftentimes, these severely wounded warrior's cognitive or physical challenges limit their opportunities to access resources and activities in their own community.
+The Independence Program provides support and training in important life skills and enables involvement in meaningful activities, including social and recreational wellness, volunteer work, and education.

 The Independence Program is a team effort, bringing together the warrior and his or her full support team to develop an individualized plan that is focused on goals that provide a future with purpose.
-It's designed as a comprehensive long-term partnership intended to adapt to the warriors' ever-changing needs.
+The Independence Program is designed as a comprehensive long-term partnership intended to adapt to the warriors' ever-changing needs.